icl-utk-edu/plasma/docs/style-guide.md

 Namespaces
 ----------

-With few exceptions, place code in a namespace.
+With few exceptions, place C++ code in a namespace.
 Use named namespaces as follows:

 * Namespaces wrap the entire source file after includes.
-* Do not declare anything in namespace std, including forward declarations of standard library classes.
-Declaring entities in namespace std is undefined behavior.
+* Do not declare anything in namespace `std`, including forward declarations of standard library classes.
+Declaring entities in namespace `std` is undefined behavior (unless specifically allowed in the C++ standard).
   To declare entities from the standard library, include the appropriate header file.
 * Do not use a `using` directive to make all names from a namespace available.
 * Do not use `using` declarations in `.hh` files, because anything imported